atsushieno/aap-core/README.md

 There is no such thing in Android.
 Android Audio Plugin (AAP) Framework is to fill this gap.

-What AAP aims is to become like an inclusive standard for Android Audio plugin world.
+What AAP aims is to become like an inclusive standard for Audio plugin, adoped to Android applications ecosystem.
 The license is permissive (MIT).
 It is designed to be pluggable to other specific audio plugin specifications like VST3, LV2, CLAP, and so on (not necessarily meant that *we* write code for them).

 On the other hand it is designed so that cross-audio-plugin frameworks can support it.
 It would be possible to write backend and generator support for [JUCE](http://juce.com/) or [iPlug2](https://iplug2.github.io/).
 Namely, AAP is first designed so that JUCE audio processor can be implemented and JUCE-based audio plugins can be easily imported.

 Extensibility is provided like what LV2 does.
 VST3-specifics, or AAX-specifics, can be represented as long as it can be represented through raw pointer of any type (`void*`) i.e. cast to any context you'd like to have.
 Those extensions can be used only with supported hosts.
+A host can query each plugin whether it supports certain feature or not and disable those not-supported plugins.

-Technically it is not very different from LV2, but you don't have to spend time on learning RDF and Turtle to start actual plugin development.
+Technically it is not very different from LV2, but you don't have to spend time on learning RDF and Turtle to start actual plugin development (you still have to write manifests in XML).
 Audio developers should spend their time on implementing or porting high quality audio processors.

 ## How AAPs work

 AAP (Plugin) developers can ship their apps via Google Play (or any other app market).
 From app packagers perspective and users perspective, it can be distributed like a MIDI device service.
-Like the latest Android native MIDI, AAP processes all the audio stuff in native land (it still performs metadata queries in Dalvik land).
+Like Android Native MIDI (introduced in Android 10.0), AAP processes all the audio stuff in native land (it still performs metadata queries in Dalvik land).

 AAP developers implement `org.androidaudiopluginframework.AudioPluginService` which handles audio plugin connections, and create plugin "metadata" in XML.
 The metadata provides developer details, port details, and feature requirement details.
 (The plugins and their ports can NOT be dynamically changed, at least as of the first specification stage.)

 AAP is similar to what [AudioRoute](https://audioroute.ntrack.com/developer-guide.php) hosted apps do.
 (We are rather native oriented for performance and ease of reusing existing code, somewhat more seriously.)

+### plugin API

-Here is a brief workflow items for a plugin from the beginning, through processing audio and control (MIDI) inputs, to the end:
+From each audio plugin's point of view, it is locally instantiated by each service application.
+Here is a brief workflow items for a plugin from the beginning, through processing audio and MIDI inputs (or any kind of controls), to the end:

 - get plugin factory
 - instantiate plugin (pass plugin ID and sampleRate)